 Several years ago, as we were preparing to sell our home, I was deep cleaning closets.
 As you know, when you clean out closets you take a walk down memory lane, which is what inspired this post.

 I stumbled upon this picture first which made me giggle:

 I believe I was in middle school at the time of this picture.
-I laugh because these were the days that I had no idea that what you ate effected your weight or how you felt.
-I just adopted the mentality that some of us are born heavy and gain weight easily(which I’ve since learned about 80% of our weight is environmental factors that we choose to control or not).
+I laugh because these were the days that I had no idea that what you ate affected your weight or how you felt.
+I just adopted the mentality that some of us are born heavy and gain weight easily.
+Much to my dismay, I’ve since learned about 80% of our weight is environmental factors and lifestyle.

-My brother used to joke with me because I would say “I can’t figure out why I can’t lose weight!” as I was holding a Snickers in one hand and a donut in the other.
-I wore over-sized, athletic clothes, hair in ponytail and rarely spoke or smiled.
+My brother used to joke with me because I would say, “I can’t figure out why I can’t lose weight!” as I was holding a Snickers in one hand and a donut in the other.
+I wore over-sized, athletic clothes, hair in a ponytail and rarely spoke or smiled.
 I knew I didn’t like being overweight but I didn’t know what to do about it so I just accepted it to be me.
-The only time boys talked to me was to ask me to ask my cute friends out for them 🙂 Please know I’m not looking for sympathy in telling you this, I just need you to have a better understanding of where I came from for you to understand where I am now.
+The only time boys talked to me was to have me ask my cute friends out for them.
+I’m not looking for sympathy in telling you this, I just need you to have a better understanding of where I came from for you to understand where I am now.

-Fast forward a few years to the next picture I found of me:
+Fast forward a few years to the next picture I found of myself:

 To give you a visual, in a matter of weeks, I went from the girl on the left to the girl on the right:

 Can you imagine with me for a moment what it might look like for a girl to go from a nobody that had never been asked out by a boy to a somebody that most every boy wanted to date?
 It’s a recipe for disaster.
 I remember so clearly how I felt loved and seen for the first time.
 I felt wanted.
 It was in that moment that I believed a lie that who I am and what I am worth depends strictly on my outward beauty.